mj221/Frogger/README.md

 # Frogger
 C programming for AVR ATmega324A microcontroller based on the Frogger arcade game.
 Requires .hex file to download to the ATmega324A AVR microcontroller program memory.
+The specification of IO devices and ports used in this project is available at `IO Ports.png`

 ## Usage Description
 This version of frogger runs on the Atmega324A microcontroller which receives number of inputs (joystick, push button) and outputs the display on the LED display board (+ Seven segment display, other LEDS), with additional information being outputted to the serial terminal (score, lives, etc).